kvmet/BlinkMD/site/index.md

 ## What is it bad for?

 - SEO (Many web crawlers ignore javascript and the link format is not crawler friendly.)
-- Anything that requires any level of security or bi-directional communication.
+- Anything that requires bi-directional communication.

 ## Features